samip-gyawali/python_game/README.md

 - Code to draw the initial screen (options screen)
 - What is displayed depends on the value of currentSelect

+# The pause() module:
+- Called when user presses the ESCAPE button
+- Changes values of pauseSelect according to user input and calls the drawPauseScreen() module

+# The drawPauseScreen() module
+- Called from the pause() module
+- Depending on the value of pauseSelect, it changes the current item selected in the pause-menu

 # User Events
 - A logic event is fired every 50 ms, and in the main() module, this event triggers the game_logic() function to check any collisions
 - A move event is fired every 100ms, and in the main() module, this event triggers the movement of enemy towards the earth